How can we help you?

 If the macros has been successfully saved, the following pop-up message will be displayed on the screen: “"Macro_name" macro saved”.

-2.On the Macro Editor window, click macros_add_script_icon.
+In the Tools menu, select Macros > Macro Editor.
+In the Macro Editor window, click macros_add_script_icon.

-3.Enter the macro name or keep the default name.
-To keep the name, press enterEnter or click anywhere on the macro editor area with the mouse.
+2.Enter a name for the macro or leave the default name.
+To save the name, press Enter or click anywhere in the Macro Editor.

-The script will be saved automatically.
+The code of the macro will be saved automatically.

 Find a macro